teemow/Blog/source/_posts/2004-01-02-nokia-mobile-software.markdown

 Here is a very nice article on Nokia's Mobile Software devision, who are doing Series 60 and licensing it to the world.

-Read: &lt;a title=&quot;Nokia's New Math: How Dividing Mobile Software Will Multiply Business and Add Up to Smartphone Supremacy&quot; href=&quot;http://wirelessreview.com/ar/wireless_nokiss_new_math/index.htm&quot;&gt;Nokia's New Math: How Dividing Mobile Software Will Multiply Business and Add Up to Smartphone Supremacy&lt;/a&gt;
+Read: &lt;a title=&quot;Nokia's New Math: How Dividing Mobile Software Will Multiply Business and Add Up to Smartphone Supremacy&quot; href=&quot;http://wirelessreview.com/ar/wireless_nokiss_new_math/index.htm&quot;&gt;Nokia's New Math: How Dividing Mobile Software Will Multiply Business and Add Up to Smartphone Supremacy